 Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) | AllPsych Psychiatric Diagnoses are categorized by the Diagnostic and Statistical Manual of Mental Disorders, 4th.
 Edition.
 Better known as the DSM-IV, the manual is published by the American Psychiatric Association and covers all mental health disorders for both children and adults.
 It also lists known causes of these disorders, statistics in terms of gender, age at onset, and prognosis as well as some research concerning the optimal treatment approaches.
 Mental Health Professionals use this manual when working with patients in order to better understand their illness and potential treatment and to help 3rd party payers (e.g., insurance) understand the needs of the patient.
 The DSM IV is published by the American Psychiatric Association.
+The DSM uses a multiaxial or multidimensional approach to diagnosing because rarely do other factors in a person’s life not impact their mental health.
 Axis I: Clinical Syndromes Axis II: Developmental Disorders and Personality Disorders